brokenphilip/custom_decals/README.md

 # Custom Decals
-A SourceMod plugin for TF2 which allows players to apply custom decals to eligible weapons and cosmetics.
+A SourceMod plugin for TF2 which allows players to apply custom images as decals for eligible weapons and cosmetics.
+This plugin uses econ data to fetch all eligible items and thus will not need to be updated in case Valve (ever) adds more decal-able items to TF2.

 # Requirements
 - [TF2Items](https://forums.alliedmods.net/showthread.php?t=115100)